ShalikAI/Creality-Raptor-Scanner-Tutorial/README.md

 ## Process the Exported Model in Blender

 **1.** Bring your model into blender
-* When you open blender, this is what you will see:
+- When you open blender, this is what you will see:

   ![image](https://github.com/user-attachments/assets/6dd0a23a-dff2-4a19-8e3f-966a31c4f1e9)

-* Click on the cube and press the delete key.
+- Click on the cube and press the delete key.
-* Go to File > Import > Wavefront (.obj)
+- Go to File > Import > Wavefront (.obj)
-* Select the folder containing the scan of your object from creality.
+- Select the folder containing the scan of your object from creality.
-* Select the .obj file inside the folder.
+- Select the .obj file inside the folder.
 Press "Import Wavefront OBJ"

 **2.** Arrange and size your model in the xyz space
-* Because the model will be used in other programs, it needs to be aligned correctly in 3D space.
+- Because the model will be used in other programs, it needs to be aligned correctly in 3D space.
 We want the object to be centered at the origin and be positioned "straight" with respect to the x, y, and z axes.
 Also, when you scan the object in creality, it scales the model up by a large amount.
 So, the computer thinks the object is much larger than it is in real life.
 We have to scale the object down to fix this.
-* Use the scroll wheel on your mouse to zoom out and find the object you imported.
+- Use the scroll wheel on your mouse to zoom out and find the object you imported.
-* First, rescale the object; you should see a panel like the one shown below toward the bottom left of your screen.
+- First, rescale the object; you should see a panel like the one shown below toward the bottom left of your screen.

   ![image](https://github.com/user-attachments/assets/e2885e50-50d6-4d40-b176-959e83a8e55d)

-* Set the Scale X, Y, and Z to be 0.001
+- Set the Scale X, Y, and Z to be 0.001
-* Now we will move the object.
+- Now we will move the object.
 Right click the object and go to Set Origin > Geometry to Origin.
-* Shown below is a 3D model of a drill which I will be using as an example.
+- Shown below is a 3D model of a drill which I will be using as an example.
 Your screen should look something like this once you follow the steps above.

   ![image](https://github.com/user-attachments/assets/560a9744-4411-479b-b3da-367ca6b575e7)

-* Press in on the scroll wheel to rotate your view.
+- Press in on the scroll wheel to rotate your view.
 Press shift and in on the scroll wheel to pan your view.
-* Press either x, y, or z on the axes map (shown below) to snap your view to the axis.
+- Press either x, y, or z on the axes map (shown below) to snap your view to the axis.

   ![image](https://github.com/user-attachments/assets/26a03e55-8075-413e-b18b-4e322de108e2)

-* I chose the x axis first for this example.
+- I chose the x axis first for this example.
 Here is how it looks:

   ![image](https://github.com/user-attachments/assets/67f1a632-b974-47c4-9ff8-f3ad1716a91f)

-* To center your model, you will need to go to each axis, rotate it, and move it until by your judgement it is centered.
+- To center your model, you will need to go to each axis, rotate it, and move it until by your judgement it is centered.
 To rotate the model around an axis: press R, move your mouse, and left click when the object is at the desired angle.
 To move the model around an axis: press G, move your mouse, and left click when the object is at the desired position.
 Generally, you want the +Z direction to be up and -Z to be down.
 Here is my centered drill, for reference:

   ![image](https://github.com/user-attachments/assets/b99dfb99-c086-4c93-bfb8-b37022a39af3)

-* Once you have adjusted the scale, position, and rotation of your object click on the object and press CTRL+A.
+- Once you have adjusted the scale, position, and rotation of your object click on the object and press CTRL+A.
-* Click "All Transforms"
+- Click `All Transform`.

 **3.** Export your blender model
-* Go to File > Export > Wavefront (.obj)
+- Go to File > Export > Wavefront (.obj)
-* Navigate to the folder where your original object was stored
+- Navigate to the folder where your original object was stored
-* Add _modified to the end of the file name and press Export as .obj
+- Add _modified to the end of the file name and press Export as .obj

 **4.** Ensure file size is < 10 MB
-* Open file explorer and go to the folder where you exported your model
+- Open file explorer and go to the folder where you exported your model
-* Look at the file size of your modified .obj, is it less than 10 MB (or 10,000 kB ?)
+- Look at the file size of your modified .obj, is it less than 10 MB (or 10,000 kB ?)
-* If yes, skip to step 6.
+- If yes, skip to step 6.
-* If it is greater than 10,000 kB, go back into blender and look at your object.
+- If it is greater than 10,000 kB, go back into blender and look at your object.
 In the panel where you resized the object, click the wrench icon.
 Click add modifier.

   ![image](https://github.com/user-attachments/assets/ade7f81a-3d0d-49e7-a4d4-e87450d97057)

-* Go to Generate > Decimate
+- Go to Generate > Decimate
-* Change the ratio to make the file size under 10 MB.
+- Change the ratio to make the file size under 10 MB.
 For example, if your file is 100 MB, you will change the ratio to 0.1.
-* Export the file again, overwrite your previous "_modified" .obj file.
+- Export the file again, overwrite your previous "_modified" .obj file.

 **5.** Re-assign texture map to .obj file
-* A 3D model should be in a folder containing 3 files of the same name: a .obj file, a .png file, and a .mtl file.
+- A 3D model should be in a folder containing 3 files of the same name: a .obj file, a .png file, and a .mtl file.
 The .obj file is your 3D model.
 The .png file is your texture map.
 The .mtl file links the texture map to the 3D object.
 When we modified the object in blender, it still is set to use the texture map of the unmodified object.
 So, we are going to copy the texture map and change the .mtl file to tell it to use the copy.
 This way we can have 3 files for one object all with the same name, for organization purposes.
-* Open file explorer and go to the folder that contains your model
+- Open file explorer and go to the folder that contains your model
-* Click on the .png file and press CTRL+C
+- Click on the .png file and press CTRL+C
-* While in the same folder, press CTRL+V
+- While in the same folder, press CTRL+V
-* Rename the copied .png file to have the same name as your modified object
+- Rename the copied .png file to have the same name as your modified object
-* Open the .mtl file in notepad, it will look like this:
+- Open the .mtl file in notepad, it will look like this:

   ![image](https://github.com/user-attachments/assets/eb623c25-ad15-48ad-98c0-86490872acff)

-* While being careful not to change anything else, change the circled part to the name of your new texture map
+- While being careful not to change anything else, change the circled part to the name of your new texture map
-* Press CTRL+S to save your changes
+- Press CTRL+S to save your changes

 That's it!
 You have successfully scanned an object and processed it in blender.
 If the texture map of your object needs to be edited, you can do so by following the next section of the tutorial.
 If you'd like to make sure your texture map is correct, you can press this button while viewing your object in blender to show it with the texture map.